naninovel/docs/docs/en/api/index.md

 ; hide and slide it out of the scene over the left border.
 @slide Sheba to:-10 !visible

-; Slide 'Mia' actor from left-center side of the scene to the right-bottom ; over 5 seconds using 'EaseOutBounce' animation easing.
+; Slide 'Sheba' actor from left-center side of the scene to the right-bottom ; over 5 seconds using 'EaseOutBounce' animation easing.
 @slide Sheba from:15,50 to:85,0 time:5 easing:EaseOutBounce
 ```